 The following is a talk I gave at the New York State Sustainability Conference which draws from several articles I’ve written on this topic, with a new introduction.

-On Saturday we witnessed the largest public demonstration for civil rights that has ever taken place in the United States.
-Millions of people from all over the country and the world stood together for women’s rights, black lives matter, LGBT rights, and environmental justice threatened by the Trump administration.
-The demonstrations were reminiscent of the civil rights demonstrations that occurred in the 20th century on behalf of African Americans.
-With legislative lobbying and supported by popular demonstrations, the civil rights movement resulted in the passage of the Voting Rights Act of 1965 and the Civil Rights Act of 1968.
-While it remains to be seen whether the outrage over the new administration can be channeled into legislative action, it is clear that collective action has sparked a mass movement with far reaching consequences.
+The day after the Trump Inauguration, people from all over the world participated in the largest public demonstration for civil rights that has ever taken place in the United States.
+Millions of people from all over the country and the world stood together for women’s rights, civil rights, LGBT rights, and environmental justice.
+The demonstrations were reminiscent of the Civil Rights Movement that occurred in the 20th century, which resulted in the passage of the Voting Rights Act of 1965 and the Civil Rights Act of 1968.
+While it remains to be seen whether the outrage over the new administration can be channeled into legislative action, it is clear that collective action has sparked a mass movement with far-reaching consequences.

 If we compare the U.S. environmental movement with the African American civil rights movement, and other social justice movements of the last century, the environmental movement has been remarkably non-confrontational, seen primarily as a special interest divorced from the larger movement for social justice.
 Until very recently, there were no major demonstrations on climate change, despite it being a known threat for nearly a century; there were no popular figures who frequently appeared in the media to champion the cause, and no dramatic footage of species die-offs or climate refugees on a daily basis to heighten our sense of urgency.
 The fragmentation of the media means that it is easier than ever to only see news that we want to see and hear opinions that confirm our own bias.